Trilogy Metals’ (TMQ) “Sector Perform Spec Overwgt” Rating Reiterated at National Bank Financial

-National Bank Financial restated their sector perform spec overwgt rating on shares of Trilogy Metals (TSE:TMQ – Get Rating) in a research note published on Sunday morning.
-National Bank Financial also issued estimates for Trilogy Metals’ FY2022 earnings at ($0.13) EPS and FY2023 earnings at ($0.06) EPS.
+National Bank Financial reaffirmed their sector perform spec overwgt rating on shares of Trilogy Metals (NYSEAMERICAN:TMQ – Get Rating) in a research report report published on Sunday.
+National Bank Financial also issued estimates for Trilogy Metals’ FY2022 earnings at ($0.10) EPS and FY2023 earnings at ($0.05) EPS.

-Several other brokerages also recently issued reports on TMQ.
-Scotiabank lowered their price objective on shares of Trilogy Metals from C$3.50 to C$2.50 in a research report on Thursday, February 24th.
-Raymond James lowered their price objective on shares of Trilogy Metals from C$3.75 to C$3.00 and set an outperform rating for the company in a research report on Thursday, February 24th.
-National Bankshares downgraded shares of Trilogy Metals to a hold rating and set a C$2.50 price objective for the company. in a research report on Thursday, February 24th.
-BMO Capital Markets began coverage on shares of Trilogy Metals in a research report on Thursday, February 24th.
-They issued a buy rating and a C$1.75 price objective for the company.
-Finally, TD Securities downgraded shares of Trilogy Metals from a speculative buy rating to a hold rating and lowered their price objective for the company from C$3.50 to C$1.80 in a research report on Thursday, February 24th.
-Three analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of Hold and a consensus target price of C$2.63.
+Other equities research analysts have also issued research reports about the stock.
+TD Securities lowered shares of Trilogy Metals from a buy rating to a hold rating in a research note on Thursday, February 24th.
+Raymond James dropped their price target on shares of Trilogy Metals from C$3.75 to C$3.00 in a research note on Thursday, February 24th.
+BMO Capital Markets dropped their price target on shares of Trilogy Metals from C$3.00 to C$1.75 in a research note on Thursday, February 24th.
+Finally, Scotiabank dropped their price target on shares of Trilogy Metals from C$3.50 to C$2.50 in a research note on Thursday, February 24th.

 Trilogy Metals Company Profile (Get Rating)